ryanzhou7/fastapp_course_v2/chapters/ch1.md

 Run `$ fastapi_template --help` helpful explanations.

 You are ready to create the project now.
-Change directory to where you like the project folder to be and run:
+Change directory to the root of the repo you cloned and run:

 `$ fastapi_template -n fastapp --quiet --api-type rest --db none --orm none --ci none`